gdalmaso96/PepperPotCheck/README.md

 # PepperPotCheck
-This repo contains the studies of the PepperPot measurement performed in June 2022 along the MEG beam line
+This repo contains the studies of the PepperPot measurement performed in June 2022 along the MEG beam line The strategies reported here are not ordered by importance.
+The third strategy is somewhat favored for fitting anything, but the first step should be a blunt comparison between Pepper Pot phase space and quadrupole scan phase space.

 ## Elements positioning
 Based on CMBL 2022 logbook, the PILL was positioned 37 mm away from border of the Mylar window (47 to window attachment, as the ring is 10 mm thick).
 For phase space reconstruction the distance between QSK43 center and pill position was 1108.5 mm.